floweredscarf/su25/policies/index.md

 The email address <cs61bl@berkeley.edu> will send a message to the instructors.
 **Only the current instructors and select Head TAs have access to this email.**
-You can use it for correspondence that you don't want to send to all TAs through the ticketing system.
+You can use it for correspondence that you don't want to send to all TAs through Ed.
 **Please do not email the instructors directly** since your message may be misplaced that way.
 You will get a faster response from the course email.

 ### Reading

 You are expected to read each lab's contents.
 There are also related textbooks that belong to CS 61B, which you may read if you please.
-The The first text we use is Josh Hug's [free, online course notes][Hug61B] written in collaboration with past and current TAs.
+The first text we use is Josh Hug's [free, online course notes][Hug61B] written in collaboration with past and current TAs.
 If you find these notes insufficient, you might consider consulting Paul Hilfinger's (free) [Java Reference][AJR] or Head First Java, 2nd Edition by Sierra and Bates (O'Reilly,